ram-ram14/miniature-invention/README.md

 Each player, by turn, selects a square from the grid.
 The aim is to get 3 in a row either diagonally, horizontally or vertically.

+The result can be viewed on the bottom left (need to scroll down a little to view)

 ### Credits & Acknowledgements
 A special thanks to CJ, Mark and Tina for helping me flesh this out and iron out any bugs that I came across whilst building this.